ThummaratPaklao/ICOM-GEMs/README.md

 Integration of gene co-expression network and metabolic network based on flux balance anaysis

 This document covers instruction on how to run the integration of gene co-expression network and metabolic model method in MATLAB.
-(Or you can access in CobraToolbox: https://opencobra.github.io/cobratoolbox/latest/modules/analysis/ICONGEMs/index.html )

 ## REQUIREMENTS ##
 1. Matlab (version 2018a or better)
 2. Cobra Toolbox